Walkable cities – suburban urbanisation

 – Scott Carbines, Herald Sun

-We also welcome Leading Urban Thinker, Christopher B. Leinberger.
+We also welcomed Leading Urban Thinker, Christopher B. Leinberger.
 Chris is a land use strategist, teacher, developer, researcher and author with an interest in balancing business realities with social and environmental concerns.
 Chris is the author of The Option of Urbanism: Investing in a New American Dream and Strategic Planning for Real Estate Companies and has written for the Atlantic Journal, The New York Times and the Wall St Journal.

 - Mike Day | Director and Co-founder, Hatch RobertsDay